Metairie Drug Crimes Attorney

 Advocating for Defendants’ Rights When Facing Criminal Charges

 Facing drug crime charges in Jefferson Parish can be an overwhelming experience, and it’s normal to be stressed, anxious, and even confused about what’s happening with your case and what you need to do to protect your future.
 These charges carry serious consequences if you’re convicted, including mandatory prison time that can change the course of your entire life.
-Prosecutors are particularly tough on drug crimes in Louisiana, which means you need a strong and experienced drug crime attorney on your side.
+Prosecutors are particularly tough on drug crimes in New Orleans, Louisiana, which means you need a strong and experienced drug crime attorney on your side.

 What Are Some Common Drug Crimes in Louisiana?